Medical Malpractice Counsel

 • Failure to prescribe blood thinners and/or anti-platelet medicines when such medicines are necessary.

-• Failure to properly monitor patients who are on medicines that are known to cause stroke.
+• Failure to properly monitor patients who are on medicines that are known to potentially cause strokes.

 Negligence of Providers to Treat a Stroke.

-A stroke lawyer will also handle cases when healthcare providers are negligent in treating an ongoing stroke in a timely way.
-These failures include:
+A stroke lawyer for misdiagnosis will also handle cases when healthcare providers fail to treat an ongoing stroke in a timely way.
+These instances of malpractice include:

-• Failure to timely transfer a patient having a stroke to a Stroke Center.
+• Failure to speedily transfer a patient having a stroke to an ICU or stroke care center of the hospital.

-• Failure of floor nurses in a hospital to activate the hospital’s Stroke Alert when a patient has the signs and symptoms of a stroke.
+• Floor nurses failing to activate the hospital’s stroke alert when a patient has the signs and symptoms of a stroke.